brian-rose/daes-grad-handbook/policies.md

 ## Teaching Assistant Policies

+### Appointment to TA positions
 University rules dictate that a student may serve as a teaching assistant (TA) for up to four years if entering the university without a Master’s degree; otherwise, the limit is three years.
 A student who enters the university with TA support will automatically receive TA support for a second academic year, as long as the student remains in good academic standing and has performed their TA duties in a satisfactory manner.

 In order to receive TA support beyond two years, the student’s academic advisor(s) must petition the Graduate Program Committee in writing prior to the preferred application deadline (currently 5 January).
 The Graduate Program Committee’s decision to grant an additional year of TA support will be based on the student’s progress toward degree in relation to the program timeline, the availability of other funding, and performance of TA duties.

 Current students who wish to be shifted onto TA support during the next academic year are subject to the same requirements as a student requesting TA support beyond two years.
 If new and continuing TA requests exceed the CAS-allotted number of positions, preference will be given to students advised by DAES faculty.

+### TA course assignments
 Prior to the beginning of each semester, the Graduate Program Committee shall assign teaching assistants to specific courses.
 Priority will be given to courses based on enrollment, course workload, and special needs of the instructor.
 Teaching faculty will be polled about the expected duties for a TA and the expected number of hours of work per week.
 Typical TA duties include attending lecture, holding office hours, grading, assisting students with in-class activities, development of class materials, holding review sessions, and managing BrightSpace, but duties will vary based on the needs of the class.
 Faculty requests for particular skills and teaching assistants will be taken under advisement.

 TAs are assigned to individual courses based on the following priority guidelines:

-### 100–200 level courses:
+#### 100–200 level courses:
 Up to one TA per 100 students

-### 300–400 level and required graduate (e.g., ATM 500, 504, 551) courses:
+#### 300–400 level and required graduate (e.g., ATM 500, 504, 551) courses:
 - Courses that include a lab session
 - Medical limitations of the instructor
 - Courses with significant one-on-one instruction time, or courses where the TA provides substantial day-to-day instructional support beyond the typical TA duties (i.e., office hours, grading, attending class)